 GeneCards Summary for ATP6V1D Gene

 ATP6V1D (ATPase H+ Transporting V1 Subunit D) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
 GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances.

 UniProtKB/Swiss-Prot for ATP6V1D Gene

 Subunit of the peripheral V1 complex of vacuolar ATPase.
 Vacuolar ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells, thus providing most of the energy required for transport processes in the vacuolar system (By similarity).
 May play a role in cilium biogenesis through regulation of the transport and the localization of proteins to the cilium.

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.